-Successful branding begins with the customer, by identifying the specific niche or sub-niche the product or service will satisfy.
+Successful branding begins with the target market customer, by identifying the specific niche or sub-niche the product or service will satisfy.
 All other branding decisions flow from that identification.
 The logo, the slogan, the packaging, where a company advertises and the images it uses, all need to be designed based on that customer’s needs, wants, and habits.

 Branding originated, of course, with the cattle rancher’s branding iron.
 Branding was never about the cow.
 The cow was the product; the brand was a symbol representing the owner of the cow.

 Steve Jobs was a branding master – right down to the packaging of the box the Apple iPad came in and how it felt in the customer’s hands.
 He was forever sensitive to his customers’ perceptions and expectations.
 Jobs understood branding definition very well.
-He knew that “branding” is an action word — an adverb, a gerund, like running or riding.
+He knew that “branding” is an action word — an adverb, a gerund, like riding or running.
 And like riding or running, successful branding requires ongoing action, an action ideally based on tremendous sensitivity to customer feedback.

 The reach of the customer on branding needs to extend beyond its logo down to the design of the product itself.
 When we first introduced Barefoot Wine, the customer exerted more influence on branding than did its own industry.
 The logo we chose (the foot) and the style we used for marketing (entertaining) were contrary to the conventions of the wine industry at the time, but our customers found them appealing.
 Barefoot Wine made a statement of fun and recreation that our customers wanted in an everyday wine product.